-The purpose of the pre-placement step is to provide students with pertinent information regarding the field practicum placement process.
+The pre-placement step provides students with pertinent information about the field practicum placement process.
 During the semester prior to students beginning their practicum, students will be required to attend a pre-placement session and the purpose of this pre-placement session is to provide information regarding the placement process and to begin applications in Tevera which is the Department of Social Work's field practicum online management system.
 In addition, this step begins several months prior to the pre-placement step through the recruitment, onboarding, and continuation of field practicum sites and supervisors.